The Sound (radio station): As The Sound

-The station relaunched as The Sound at 9am on 1 January 2012.
+The station relaunched as The Sound at 9 am on 1 January 2012.
 The last song on Solid Gold FM was "A Change Is Gonna Come" by Sam Cooke.
 The first song played on The Sound, following a 5-minute profile intro, was Elton John's "Funeral for a Friend/Love Lies Bleeding".
 Breakfast host Mark McCarron hosted the first show on The Sound.

 The Sound features a classic rock format, which broadcasts on all existing Solid Gold frequencies over the country.
 The change was made in response to competing stations Classic Hits and Radio Hauraki choosing to play newer music.
 The change fills the gap in 1970s and 1980s music no longer played by these stations.

 Mark McCarron left the breakfast show in June 2014, to make way for The Kennedy and Staufer Breakfast with Mark Kennedy and Mark Staufer.
 Kennedy and Staufer were well known to Auckland listeners as the breakfast duo on Auckland's 89FM during the 1980s hosting a breakfast show called The Top Marks.
 The show was cancelled in July 2014, after co-host Mark Staufer reportedly used foul language during a late-night talkback slot he was co-hosting with Ian Wishart on Radio Live.
 The talkback slot also included frank and explicit discussion about masturbation and teenage abortion, with his co-host blaming his poor choice of words on tiredness.
 He immediately lost his place on the late-night talkback slot.
 The situation was reviewed by MediaWorks New Zealand management and the breakfast programme was cancelled just five weeks after it had begun.
 Following the cancellation of The Kennedy and Staufer Breakfast show Mark McCarron was reinstated as breakfast presenter with co-host Leah Panapa.
 Mark McCarron left the station at the end of 2015.

 Programmes

-Breakfast The Morning Sound with Nik Brown & Heather Keats between 5am and 10am weekdays.
+Breakfast The Morning Sound with Robert Taylor, Martin Devlin and Georgia Cubbon between 5:30 am and 10 am weekdays.

-Workday The Sound Workday with Georgia Cubbon between 10am and 2pm weekdays.
+Workday The Sound Workday with Georgia Cubbon between 10 am and 2 pm weekdays.

-Drive The Sound Drive with Mark Woods between 2pm and 7pm weekdays.
+Drive The Sound Drive with Mark Smith between 2 pm and 7 pm weekdays.

-Nights The Sound Nights with TBC between 7pm and 12am weeknights.
+Nights Alice's Attic with Alice Cooper between 8 pm and midnight weeknights.
+Overnights are fully automated between midnight and 5 am the next morning.

-Weekends Weekend shows presented by Mark Smith, Heather Keats, Kim Blair and Mark Woods.
-The Acoustic Sunrise is hosted by Nik Brown between 7am and 10am Sundays.
-Leona Graham hosts the Sunday afternoon show between 2pm and 7pm Sundays.
+Weekends Weekend shows presented by various announcers, including Gavin (Gav) Comber, Georgia Cubbon, Bob Gentil, John Markby, Mark Smith, Robert Taylor and Mark (Woodsie) Woods.
+Mark Smith hosts The Sound Going Underground between 6 pm and 8 pm Saturdays, followed by Classic Rock Party between 8 pm and midnight.
+Acoustic Sunrise runs between 5 am and 8 am Sundays.